danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 show_date: false
 ---

 This is an ongoing project containing the translation of selected poems from Cecília Meireles' book Viagem (Journey).
-I want to thank Professor Bronwen Tate for her suggestions.
+I want to thank Professor Bronwen Tate for her suggestions and help.

-Annunciation
+1- Annunciation
 ----------

 Play this silk song, loose and trembling,<br />